The Pulpit Rock and Pinnacle Loop along the Appalachian Trail is one of the most popular hikes in eastern Pennsylvania.

 The Blue Trail

 The Blue Trail to the Appalachian Trail is about a mile long.
 It’s also quite steep in sections, with an elevation gain of about 500 feet during that one-mile section.
-Once you reach the Appalachian Trail, it’s about another half-mile and almost 400 feet in elevation gain to Pulpit Rock.

 Trail to Pulpit Rock and Pinnacle

-After checking out Pulpit Rock, follow the Appalachian Trail to Pinnacle Overlook as described above.
-On your way to the Pinnacle, you’ll see the Yellow Trail about 1.5 miles from Pulpit Rock.
+Good to know: On your way to the Pinnacle, about 1.5 miles from Pulpit Rock, you’ll see the Yellow Trail intersection.
 Take note because that is the trail you’ll take back to Blue Rocks Campground.

 Returning Via the Yellow Trail